liquidlight/typo3-shortcodes/README.md

 **Properties:**

 All the properties are of that listed [in the documentation](https://developers.google.com/maps/documentation/embed/embedding-map).

+The only differences are:

-The only one that is different is `search` can be used instead of `q`
+- `search` can be used instead of `q`
+- The addition of `loading` - defaults to `lazy` but can be set to `eager`

 #### Setup